Nivedha1811/JavaScript-Exercises/README.md

 # JavaScript-Exercises
-"This repository contains practice exercises for JavaScript, ranging from beginner to advanced levels
+This repository contains practice exercises for JavaScript, ranging from beginner to advanced levels